 - Call Gwen Locklear at 919-779-5936 and set up a time to turn in your form in person.

-- Mail your completed form to 5625 Dillard Dr., Cary, NC, 27518, with attention to Kelly Bush, Family Engagement Coordinator.
+- Mail your completed form to 5625 Dillard Dr., Cary, NC, 27518, with attention to Laura Abernethy, Family Engagement Coordinator.

 - Rather than returning the form to your child’s school, please reach out to Gwen Locklear for assistance.

-This is an opportunity to learn about the program and services offered to the American Indian/Alaskan Native students.
-Meet program staff, other American Indian parents, students, and community leaders.
+This is an opportunity to learn about the Indian Education program and services offered to American Indian/Alaskan Native students.
+Meet program staff, other American Indian parents, students, tribal leaders, and community members.
 Listen to students share their experiences from summer camps, conferences and activities.
 Staff will report data about the achievements of our American Indian students compared to other students in the county as well as statewide.
-The grant objectives will be reviewed for next year’s application and attendees will have an opportunity to discuss and have input to the objectives.
+The grant objectives will be reviewed for next year’s application and attendees will have an opportunity to discuss and have input on the objectives.

-Please reach out to Gwen Locklear, Indian Education Program Coordinator, via email at firstname.lastname@example.org, with any questions.
+Reach out to Gwen Locklear, Indian Education Program Coordinator, via email email@example.com, with any questions.